What are your chances of acceptance?

 5. Survey of Drones

-This two-week LSU summer program puts a student’s engineering skills to the test, as they are challenged to assemble, program, and pilot drones through an indoor racecourse.
-Participants will learn about the basics of flight and signal transmission, along with gaining hands-on experience programming drones to improve their mobility and better suit their flying preferences.
+This two-week LSU summer program tests a student’s engineering skills, as they are challenged to assemble, program, and pilot drones through an indoor racecourse.
+Participants will learn about the basics of flight and signal transmission, and gain hands-on experience with how to program more mobile, aerodynamic drones.

 6. eXploreCS High School